 |

-Why Vintage Fonts Work So Well in Branding
+Why Vintage Fonts Work So Well for Branding

 Vintage fonts are more than decoration.
 They communicate meaning before a single word is read.
 Here’s why designers love them for brand identity work: